0x2c7/rails-girl-demo/README.md

-# Rails Girl 2019
-# 0. Prepare your development environbment
+# Prepare your development environment
 Before you get start, please make sure your laptop is ready for the workshop.
 Typically, you'll need those applications:

 - Text editor (heavily personal preference, for example VSCode, Atom, etc.)